ParikhKadam/bidaf-keras/README.md

 Implementation of [Bidirectional Attention Flow for Machine Comprehension](https://arxiv.org/abs/1611.01603) in Keras 2

 ## Release-info
+This project is available for use as a complete module.
+Just install the requirements (will update with only the necessary ones) and then run the module named 'bidaf' using the command:
+`python -m bidaf`

-This project is available for use by just running a pyhton file 'run.py'.
-You can append your code in the run.py file according to your needs.
+You can append your code in the \__main__.py file according to your needs.
+We are working on updating this as a perfect module which you can use via commandline arguments.

 A pretrained model will be made available soon.
 My teammate is working on building this model in tensorflow and it will also be available soon.

 ## What you can do with this project:
 - Train/Retrain this model with your own dataset.